Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

 This file is stored under ``resources/personalityFiles/tutorial/MathTest.json``.
 You can try running this personality by setting the path (``PERSONALITY_FILE``) in the config file (``config.properties``).

 When you create a new personality file you might forget to define important transitions.
 To find errors faster, you can define the state interface (required transitions, parameters and fallback) for every state when you implement it.
 While loading the personality file, the Dialog System will check whether the state has everything it needs and warn you if something is missing.
-Read more about state interfaces on the :ref:`personality_and_states` page.
+Read more about state interfaces on :ref:`personality_and_states`.

 Fallbacks and parameters